Uncomplicated External Hemorrhoids

 Causes of anal tags include:

-For most patients, surgical excision is often more effective and efficient in treating thrombosed external hemorrhoids.
-Surgical excision is an office-based procedure performed under local anesthesia.
-This safe office procedure offers low complication and recurrence rates and high levels of patient satisfaction.
+For more severe cases, surgical excision is often more effective and efficient, especially for patients with thrombosed external hemorrhoids.
+Performed under local anesthesia, surgical excision is a safe, office-based procedure with low complication rates and high levels of patient satisfaction.

 There are two primary surgical methods that can be used.
 The first method is quicker and seemingly more efficient.
 Your doctor will create a small incision over the clot and squeeze out the clot’s contents.
 However, this method could result in blood clot recurrence and continued pain, which often requires patients to come back to the office for further treatment.

 The more extensive procedure, called a full hemorrhoidectomy, your doctor will remove the entire clot and the hemorrhoidal blood vessels.
 This method takes longer and may require stitches, but it can yield better long-term results.

 Acetaminophen or ibuprofen can be taken for pain.
 Warm sitz baths should be done three times daily, 15-30 minutes per session, while stool should be kept soft by drinking lots of water and taking stool softeners.